A digitally-enabled green energy system - net zero AND security of supply!

-Complexity inherent in these distributed systems can only be managed by harnessing the vast amount of data churned out by generation assets, the markets, and the forces of nature in real-time.
-AI-based decision-making and automation tools can help manage this amount of information with the time-sensitivity required for energy companies to remain competitive and for asset owners to see an attractive return on their investment.
+The complexity inherent in these distributed systems can only be managed by harnessing the vast amount of data churned out by generation assets, the markets, and the forces of nature in real-time.
+AI-based decision-making and automation tools can help manage this amount of information with the time sensitivity required for energy companies to remain competitive and for asset owners to see an attractive return on their investment.

 Transforming these seemingly disparate data streams into inter-operable, modular software solutions will be key.

 The challenges of balancing a system based primarily on renewables are not insurmountable and system operators are making great progress in preparing and transforming the network for distributed generation.
 The energy system will look completely different, with a shift from a centralised model to a vastly more distributed network.
 It requires harnessing real-time data to enable faster, more informed decision-making, and, critically, it requires adopting the digital tools that can enable a green and more secure energy future.

 We’re looking at a difficult winter ahead but consider the long game: if calls of a climate crisis aren’t enough motivation for our society to achieve net zero carbon emissions, then perhaps a price crisis will be the catalyst we need to act… and with urgency.